cqframework/cql-execution/README.md

 ```

-In the above file, we've assumed the JSON ELM JSON file for the measure is called
-`age.json` and is in the same directory as the file that requires is.
-We've
+The above file has the same assumptions as the TypeScript example above.
-also assumed a couple of very simple patients.
 Let's call the file we just created
 `exec-age.js`.

 Now we can execute the measure using Node.js: